iechor/docs/content/storage/storagedriver/aufs-driver.md

 #### The image layers

 > **Warning**: Do not directly manipulate any files or directories within
-> `/var/lib/docker/`.
-These files and directories are managed by Docker.
+> `/var/lib/iechor/`.
+These files and directories are managed by iEchor.

-All of the information about the image and container layers is stored in subdirectories of `/var/lib/docker/aufs/`.
+All of the information about the image and container layers is stored in subdirectories of `/var/lib/iechor/aufs/`.

 - `diff/`: the **contents** of each layer, each stored in a separate subdirectory
 - `layers/`: metadata about how image layers are stacked.
-This directory contains one file for each image or container layer on the Docker host.
+This directory contains one file for each image or container layer on the iEchor host.
 Each file contains the IDs of all the layers below it in the stack (its parents).
 - `mnt/`: Mount points, one per image or container layer, which are used to assemble and mount the unified filesystem for a container.
 For images, which